fmalina/revisions-blocl/help/findingaroom.md

 6. **Save your favourite adverts**

- Remember to save your favourite adverts, so you don’t have to go trawling right down the list again.
+ Remember to save your favourite adverts, so you don't have to go trawling right down the list again.

 7. **Contacting landlords**